Xenoblade Chronicles: 2006–2015: Xenoblade Chronicles and X

-The staff at Monolith Soft was left in a state of low morale after the commercial failure of the Xenosaga series which ultimately led to its premature end.
+The staff at Monolith Soft was left in a state of low morale after the commercial failure of the Xenosaga series, which ultimately led to its premature end.
 In July 2006, Tetsuya Takahashi was struck by the idea of people living on top of enormous titans, so he wrote the concept down and turned it into a 3D model.
-The project was initially called Monado: Beginning of the World, but was changed to Xenoblade in Japan to honor Tetsuya Takahashi's previous work on the Xeno series and for his hard work on the game.
+The project was initially called Monado: Beginning of the World, but was changed to Xenoblade in Japan to honor Takahashi's previous work on the Xeno series and for his hard work on the game.
 Nintendo of Europe announced that they were publishing the game, adding Chronicles to Xenoblade.
 Due to no plans to release the title in North America, the fans launched a fan-campaign known as Operation Rainfall to convince Nintendo to bring Xenoblade Chronicles to North America along with The Last Story and Pandora's Tower.
 After months of silence, Nintendo of America confirmed that the title was headed for North America in April 2012.

 Monolith Soft began development of Xenoblade Chronicles, an action role-playing game for the Nintendo Wii that was released in Japan on June 10, 2010.
 The game was later localized by Nintendo of Europe and was released in Europe and Australia on August 19, 2011, and September 1, 2011, respectively.
 It was then brought over to North America as a GameStop exclusive on April 6, 2012.
 Shulk and his friends embark on a quest to get revenge against the Mechon for the assault on their home.
 As they journey along the backs of the titans, they unravel the secrets of a powerful weapon known as the Monado.
-It was originally released on the Wii and later ported to the New Nintendo 3DS as Xenoblade Chronicles 3D, and remastered as Xenoblade Chronicles: Definitive Edition on the Nintendo Switch.
-Xenoblade Chronicles 3D, a port handled by Monster Games, was released worldwide in April 2015 for the New Nintendo 3DS.
+It was later ported to the New Nintendo 3DS by Monster Games as Xenoblade Chronicles 3D in 2015, and was remastered as Xenoblade Chronicles: Definitive Edition on the Nintendo Switch in 2020.

-An interstellar war forces humanity to flee a destroyed Earth.
+Following the completion of Xenoblade Chronicles, Takahashi's team began development of a new game for Nintendo's then in-development Wii U system.
+Originally announced under the working title X in 2013, the game was renamed to Xenoblade Chronicles X and released in 2015.
+Set in a separate universe from the rest of the Xenoblade Chronicles series, an interstellar war forces humanity to flee a destroyed Earth.
 After crashing on the uncharted planet Mira, Elma and her team race against time to retrieve the Lifehold, a structure that contains thousands of lives.
-It was released on the Wii U.
+It was released on the Wii U in 2015.